 The HR department often owns the overall compensation strategy and philosophy for the company.
-They will bring benchmarking and market pay data to the conversation, as well as current employment, regulatory, and fairness issues.
+They are the voice of your employees which means they are responsible for ensuring fair pay and compensation throughout the company.
+This ‘party guest’ will bring benchmarking and market pay data to the conversation, as well as current employment, regulatory, and fairness issues.

-Compensation analysts can provide input into the ease of set-up and maintenance of a proposed plan.
+Compensation admins can provide input into the ease of set-up and maintenance of a proposed plan.
 While this shouldn't necessarily drive plan design, the idea of complexity and automation potential is important to keep at the top of mind.

 The sales comp plan documentation is a legal agreement between the company and its employees.
 Therefore, it should undergo a legal review before sharing it with the sales force.

 Now you have all the right people at the party—giving you a more holistic, clear picture of what the company is trying to achieve.
 From there, you can design compensation measures that align and map more consistently to the larger corporate goals.
-You may also want to invite outside experts (consulting or strategic services) to this little shindig.
-Have them "gut check" your proposed plan and provide you with an unbiased opinion, best practices, industry knowledge, and big data insights.